farukhkhan07/3d-view-using-real-images/README.md

 	•	OPEN CV with C++ interface configured in Microsoft Visual Studio.
 (OPEN CV is a tool to develop 3D Models and is configured in Microsoft Visual Studio.)
 # 2.4 Functional Requirements
-# 2.4.1 Pair Saving GUI:Pair saving technique is used to detect the positions and capture the results of two cameras.
+# 2.4.1 Pair Saving GUI:
+• Pair saving technique is used to detect the positions and capture the results of two cameras.
 The images can be captured by pressing the space bar.